1200wd/bitcoinlib/README.rst

 Wallet
 ------

-The bitcoinlibrary contains a wallet implementation using sqlalchemy and sqllite3 to import, create and manage keys in a Hierarchical Deterministic Way.
+The bitcoin library contains a wallet implementation using sqlalchemy and sqllite3 to import, create and manage keys in a Hierarchical Deterministic Way.

 Example: Create wallet and generate new key to receive bitcoins